 sudo dnf config-manager --set-disabled rpmfusion-nonfree-updates-testing

-Removing the repositories from your system is relatively easy.
-To remove repositories, you need to find the name and use the dnf remove command, but first, make sure to have the full name.
+Removing repositories from your system is relatively easy.
+To remove repositories, you need to find their name and use the dnf remove command.
+First, make sure to have the full name.
 This can be done using the following command.

 Remove the Free Repository